joelparkerhenderson/github-special-files-and-paths/README.md

 This file explains how to engage in a community, and how to foster an inclusive environment that respects all people, and how to address any problems among members of your project's community.

 Default `CODE_OF_CONDUCT` files that apply across all repositories can be placed in an organization's `.github` repository.
+See [Creating a default community health file](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file)

 ## CONTRIBUTING